appmlk/VSMFL/result/ReadMe.md

 # Experiment Results

-This document presents the results of several experiments conducted using different fault localization methods.
+This document presents the results of several experiments conducted using different fault localization methods, with or without N in parentheses means whether there is normalization or not.

 ## VsusFL